bevy-cheatbook/bevy-cheatbook/src/tutorial.md

 ## Next Steps

-You will likely need to learn about at least some of these topics, to make a non-trivial Bevy project.
+You will likely need to learn about at least some of these topics to make a non-trivial Bevy project.
 After you are confident with the basics, you can familiarize yourself with these, to become a proficient Bevy user.